 House GOP eyes tax bill vote this week as disagreements persist

 Washington — House Republicans plan to move ahead with a vote this week on the legislation containing President Trump's second term agenda, which includes spending on tax cuts, as well as border security and defense priorities.
-But fractures in the GOP conference appeared to persist over the weekend, despite the legislation's movement out of committee, throwing its passage into question.
+Fractures in the GOP conference appeared to persist, despite the legislation's movement out of committee, throwing its passage into question.
+President Trump is expected to make a personal visit to House Republicans Tuesday to urge them to back the bill, a source familiar with the planning confirmed.

 "There's a lot more work to do," House Speaker Mike Johson told reporters late Sunday.
 "But I'm looking forward to very thoughtful discussions, very productive discussions, over the next few days — and I'm absolutely convinced we're going to get this in final form and pass it."